Student Tax Form 1098-T

 Box 6.
 This box reports any reduction made during the calendar year to scholarships or grants on a prior year Form 1098-T. This amount may affect the amount of any allowable tuition and fees deduction or the education credit you may claim for the prior year.

 Box 8.
 This box reports whether the student was considered to be carrying at least one-half the normal full-time workload for your course of study at NDSU.
-If the student is at least a one-half time student for one academic period that begins during the year, the student may meet one of the requirements to qualify for the Hope credit.
-If enrolled less than one-half time for at least one semester, the student may still be eligible to claim the tuition and fee deduction or the lifelong learning credit.
+If the student is at least a one-half time student for one academic period that begins during the year, the box will be checked.